dagger/dagger/rfcs/001-refs-v2.md

 ## Pinned refs

-A ref is _pinned_ when it contains a hash component.
+A ref is _pinned_ when it contains a digest component.
 Otherwise the ref is considered _moving_ - even if it contains a tag component.

 To support reproducible builds, a moving ref should always be pinned prior to being stored anywhere long-term (like `dagger.json`).

-The pinning process involves expanding the tag to an exact version (e.g. `v1` => `v1.2.3`) and resolving the tag to a hash.
+The pinning process involves expanding the tag to an exact version (e.g. `v1` => `v1.2.3`) and resolving the tag to a digest.

 Assuming the latest version of Dagger is currently v0.9.3, the following moving refs all expand to the same pinned ref: